xelfe/weefee_project/wiki/Home.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/yourusername/weefee_project/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/xelfe/weefee_project/blob/main/LICENSE) file for details.

+## Last Updated

+May 9, 2025